Tattoos are growing in popularity as more and more people seek ways to change their appearance and make a statement in the process.

 Tattoos are designed to be permanent body art.
 They also impact the skin.

 If you have a tattoo, MacMed Spa, Salon & Medical in Milford, Framingham and Hopedale can help you care for the skin affected by tattoos.
-And if you are unhappy with your tattoo, our professional staff also can remove them from your body through affordable treatments.
+And if you are unhappy with your tattoo, our professional staff also can remove them from your body through affordable treatments like laser tattoo removal.

 The American Academy of Dermatology offers tips on caring for tattooed skin:

 - If skin where your tattoo is located feels dry, use a water-based cream or lotion and apply it to the tattoo.
 Be careful about which products you use.
 Those that are petroleum-based can cause tattoo ink to fade.

 - Be aware of the sun: Exposure to ultraviolet (UV) light can cause some tattoo inks to fade.
 Sun exposure also can increase your chances of developing skin cancer.
 If you are out in the sun, protect tattooed skin by using a broad-spectrum and water-resistant sunscreen.
 The Sun Protection Factor, or SPF, should be at least 30.
 Put on sunscreen about 15 minutes before you head outside.
 You also should reapply sunscreen every two hours.

 - Do not use tanning beds or sunlamps.
 These also can fade the ink in your tattoos and increase your skin cancer risk.
 For some, UV light can react with tattoo ink and lead to painful skin reactions.